MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 ## Detailed description of improved features

-This section provides detailed descriptions of the updated features in SharePoint Server 2019.
+This section provides detailed descriptions of the updated features in SharePoint Server 2019 Public Preview.

 ### Distributed Cache now uses background garbage collection by default